remorseville/remorseville.github.io/README.md

 The UI Theme is called Qtmodern and is awesome.
 Check it out here. [https://github.com/gmarull/qtmodern](https://github.com/gmarull/qtmodern)

-Lastly, coding is hard.
-There most likely will be a crash somewhere as I continue to work on the project.
+Lastly, there most likely will be a crash somewhere as I continue to work on the project.
 Just remember if an order was placed and is not needed, cancel it in your DigiCert account within the first 30 days for a full refund.
 If anything else screws up in the actual ordering process, same applies.
 #### Disclaimer:
 Be smart and safe with the management of your certificates and keys.
 I am not liable and take no responsibility for any usage of this application and it's key generation.
 It comes with no warranty or guarantee whatsoever and most likely no support ;)